Metal vs. Plastic Belts

 Advantage: Plastic

-Plastic belting has proven itself to be a better alternative when the application calls for higher belt speeds, as metal belts have generally been used only in applications where these speeds do not exceed 150 FPM.
+Plastic belting has proven to be a better alternative when the application calls for higher belt speeds, as metal belts have typically been used only in applications where these speeds do not exceed 150 FPM.

 Lubrication: